-In 2020, the architecture du jour is a data lake with real-time data availability and stream processing, with the goal of ingesting, enriching, transforming, and serving data from a centralized data platform.
+Today, the architecture du jour is a data lake with real-time data availability and stream processing, with the goal of ingesting, enriching, transforming, and serving data from a centralized data platform.
 For many organizations, this type of architecture falls short in a few ways:

 - A central ETL pipeline gives teams less control over increasing volumes of data